Beyond Compliance: The Role of Transfer Agents in Addressing Vulnerability Under UK Consumer Duty

 Challenges in Identifying Vulnerable Investors

-Despite the tools and data available, many firms struggle to accurately identify vulnerable customers.
+Despite the tools and data available, many financial services firms struggle to accurately identify vulnerable customers.
 The FCA’s guidance emphasises the need for firms to understand the characteristics of vulnerability and to integrate this understanding into product design, customer service and communications3.

 Moreover, the FCA’s recent multi-firm review highlighted gaps in firms’ support for vulnerable customers, urging improvements in areas such as staff training, communication clarity and outcome monitoring4.

-Waystone’s Approach
+Waystone’s Approach to Supporting Vulnerable Investors

 Recognising the importance of supporting vulnerable investors, Waystone has implemented measures to enhance our Transfer Agency services.
 In addition to robust digital infrastructure, our approach places strong emphasis on human engagement — ensuring that investors have access to people who can guide them through complex or sensitive financial situations.
-By combining digital platforms with personalised support, Waystone provide a comprehensive approach to investor engagement.
+By combining digital platforms with personalised support, Waystone provides a comprehensive approach to investor engagement.

 “The Consumer Duty is not just a regulatory requirement — it’s a shift in mindset,” says Nigel Mudd, Managing Director, Transfer Agency at Waystone.
 “It challenges the industry to look beyond checklists and truly understand the needs of individual investors.
 As transfer agents, we’re in a unique position to support that transformation — combining our innovative portal with human insight and regulatory expertise to support all types of investors, including those who may be vulnerable or in need of additional care.”